Electronic interaction $U_{pp}$ on oxygen $p$ orbitals in oxides: Role of correlated orbitals on the example of UO$_2$ and TiO$_2$: Role of and in TiO

-Again as for UO$_2$, we present here DFT+\Udd{}+\Upp{} calculations to study the dependence with correlated orbitals.
-The Fig. \ref{fig:TiO2_LDA+Uddpp-Wannier} represents TiO$_2$ total density of states similar to Fig. \ref{fig:TiO2_LDA+Uddpp} but computed using Wannier orbitals.
-In Fig. \ref{fig:TiO2_LDA+Uddpp-Wannier}, we see, by comparing graph (a), (b) to (c), that in comparison to atomic-like orbitals calculations (\ref{fig:TiO2_LDA+Uddpp}), the calculation using Wannier functions gives slightly larger shift of the $p$-like band : The shift is -2.41 eV for the $p$-band between graph (a) to (c) of Fig. \ref{fig:TiO2_LDA+Uddpp-Wannier} and of 1.54 eV between (c) and (b).
-In order to understand this result, table \ref{tab:Tio2-occupationW} shows the numerical values of number of electrons and shift calculated using Wannier functions occupations.
-It arises from this analysis that number of $p$ electrons are larger, which explains the large shift, but its variation is smaller, which explains the weak self-consistency effect.
-In practice, the observed self-consistency effect is not so weak (about 1.5 eV) and maybe the large variation of $N_d$ could explain it.
-However and globally, comparing DFT+\Udd{} (a) and DFT+\Udd{}+\Upp{} (b) we see that the global effect of \Upp{} is slightly larger using Wannier orbitals.
+Again, as for UO$_2$, we present here DFT+\Udd{}+\Upp{} calculations using Wannier functions as correlated orbitals to study the dependence of the results on this choice.
+Figure~\ref{fig:TiO2_LDA+Uddpp-Wannier} represents the TiO$_2$ total density of states in a similar manner to Fig.~\ref{fig:TiO2_LDA+Uddpp} but computed using Wannier orbitals.
+By comparing Figs.~\ref{fig:TiO2_LDA+Uddpp-Wannier}(a) and \ref{fig:TiO2_LDA+Uddpp-Wannier}(b) with Fig.~\ref{fig:TiO2_LDA+Uddpp-Wannier}(c), we see that in comparison to atomic-like orbital calculations (Fig.~\ref{fig:TiO2_LDA+Uddpp}), the calculation using Wannier functions gives a slightly larger shift of the $p$-like band: The shift is -2.41 eV for the $p$ band between Figs.~\ref{fig:TiO2_LDA+Uddpp-Wannier}(a) and \ref{fig:TiO2_LDA+Uddpp-Wannier}(c) and of 1.54 eV between Figs.~\ref{fig:TiO2_LDA+Uddpp-Wannier}(c) and \ref{fig:TiO2_LDA+Uddpp-Wannier}(b).